 expands beyond the traditional publishing role to include retreats for writers and artists of other genres, and public presentations of their work.
 Outreach through education is also a key component of its mission.

 By selecting and reading an offering from , you are joining and supporting a community of readers and writers dedicated to giving voice to talented authors unavailable through traditional commercial publishers.
 We hope you appreciate our books as much as we enjoy bringing them to you.
 Contact us here for more information.

 Sidney S. Stark

-Sidney S. Stark is the author of Certain Liberties, an historical fiction novel, and a book of personal essays, Twilight Perspectives, both published by Momentum Ink Press.
-All of her published titles are available on Amazon.com.
-She has three other books in the works, including the sequel to Certain Liberties and a memoir.
+Sidney S. Stark is the author of Certain Liberties, The Gilded Cage, and a book of personal essays, Twilight Perspectives, all published by Momentum Ink Press.
+You can find her books on Amazon.com.
 She runs a micro-publishing business with her writing partner, Paul Pitcoff, producing a small number of highly targeted books per annum.
 She has founded and led writing workshops and retreats sponsored by Momentum Ink Press in New York and Vermont.
 Her popular blog, The Unblocked!
 Writer, is read by over 4,000 followers, and continues to triple its following each year.
 Readers come from all over the US and abroad.
 Born in Manhattan, Sidney owns homes in both New York and Stowe, Vermont.
 She is a passionate supporter of the performing arts and young musicians wherever she lives.
 You can read more about her books here.